-If your system has a modem connected to serial port 1 or serial port 2 and is configured for call-in (see "Modem Configuration Menu" on page 45), access the service processor menus remotely as follows:
+If your system has a modem connected to serial port 1 or serial port 2 and is configured for call-in (see "Modem Configuration Menu" on page 55), the service processor menus can be accessed remotely as follows:

 - 1. With the system powered off, call in from a remote terminal. - 2.
 The service processor detects ring-indicate and prompts you for a password (if one is set).
 When verified, the service processor menus display remotely.